Orlando, Florida Attractions

 813/717-9865

-Maybe your littlest ones like to point out dinosaurs in picture books, but aren't tall enough or bold enough to handle the atmosphere of Animal Kingdom's Dinosaur ride.
-Here's a possible solution--a parkful of over 150 lifesize dinosaurs that stand perfectly still!
-Like its sister park in Kentucky, Dinosaur World Florida allows visitors an experience not unlike walking through a prehistoric picture book.
-There's also a "fossil dig" activity that lets kids find and take home their own small fossils.
+Maybe your littlest ones like to point out dinosaurs in picture books, but aren’t tall enough or bold enough to handle the atmosphere of Animal Kingdom’s Dinosaur ride.
+Here’s a possible solution–a 20-acre park of over 150 lifesize dinosaurs that stand perfectly still.
+Like its sister parks in Kentucky and Texas, Dinosaur World Florida allows visitors an experience not unlike walking through a prehistoric picture book.
+There’s a small museum with some animatronic dino limbs that move, a few shows, and a “fossil dig” activity that lets kids find and take home their own small fossils or small “gems.”
 The pathways are paved and though there are no food facilities, picnicking is allowed.
+Save a few dollars when you purchase online.
+Children sart at $11.72 and adults $17.07.

 Green Meadows Petting Farm